NelsonAraujo93/moduleOneCapstone/README.md

 - **What is this for?**

-  - This is a Microverse portfolio activity to help us learn how to create a nice portfolio and responsive website.
+  - This is a Microverse Module 1 Capstone activity to help us learn how to create a nice website with best practices.

 - **Can i copy this project?**